David-Seis/SecureYourAzureData/SQLSecurity/02 - SQLServerSecurityBasics.md

 <a href="https://docs.microsoft.com/en-us/sql/relational-databases/security/dynamic-data-masking?view=sql-server-ver16#creating-a-dynamic-data-mask" target="_blank">Navigate to this reference, and review all the steps you see there</a>, using your sample Workshop environment.

 <h3>Ledger in SQL Server</h3>
-SQL Server 2022 and Microsoft Azure SQL DB include a new feature called <i>Ledger</i> that stores a one-way hash root digest of the data rows in a table.
+SQL Server 2022 and Microsoft Azure SQL Database include a new feature called <i>Ledger</i> that stores a one-way hash root digest of the data rows in a table.
 This Ledger can be kept in a secure location so that the hash of the current rows can be compared to the digest of those has values, alerting you to any differences, which indicates that the data has been tampered with.

 With the Ledger feature, you are able to create updatable tables, or insert-only tables depending on your application's needs.